 Then, go through all of those utensils.
 Do you really need 5 different spatulas?
 Yes, I know some serve different purposes than others, but if you can part with any of those kitchen utensils then now is the time to do so!
 I ended up taking a few of our extra spatulas and spoons out and put them in our camper.
 Now I don’t have to remember to bring cooking utensils with me when we go on trips!
 I also keep our grill tongs and spatula hanging on a hook above our stove along with our meat thermometer.
 They take up a lot of room in the drawer so this way they are out of the way, yet accessible.

-After the drawer was cleaned out and extra utensils dealt with, I lined the empty drawer with some contact paper that I also picked up at Dollar Tree.
+After the drawer is cleaned out and extra utensils dealt with, line the empty drawer with some contact paper from Dollar Tree.
 This makes the drawer have a nice clean look, and just makes the overall organized utensil drawer look better.

-I then arranged my original baskets, along with a few more to give the drawer more division.
+Then arranged the original baskets, along with a few more to give the drawer more division.
 Be sure to measure your drawers before deciding which baskets to buy.

 Then I just simply put everything back in a neat manner, using the small square basket to house our pizza slicer, garlic press, grater and other shorter utensils.